-Media training is a specialized form of communications training for interacting with media.
+Media training is a specialized form of communication training for interacting with media.
 The goal of media training is to assist and prepare you for your role as a company spokesperson.
 You’ll learn how to predict questions, avoid common traps, and focus on delivering your key messages.

 Customize for your needs

 Before a media training session, it’s important to establish clear goals and objectives with your agency partner.
 They need to know why, when, where, and how the media interaction will take place.
 Will this be a one-time thing, or will you as the spokesperson regularly interact with the media?
 Are you presenting information or are you reacting to a situation or event?

 If the training is in preparation for a live TV appearance on Good Morning America, it will be handled much differently than training for a quick, sit-down interview with a local reporter in the comfort of your office.
 Because these two interactions are so different, customization is key.
 A live TV appearance will require a more intense level of training due to added pressure and immediate message delivery.
 A sit-down interview with a print reporter provides more time to form meaningful, intentional answers.